denovo/Antenna-faq/docs/how-to/inspectWebviews.md

 # Inspecting webviews inside ES apps

-It is possible to use the web browser developer tools and inspector to examine the contents of any webview that is running in an ES app.
+Use the web browser developer tools and inspector to examine the contents of any webview that is running in an adhoc ES app.
 This can be useful to debug error messages and to see how the html is being rendered once the app is running.